RELAY ERROR

 Safety first: De-energize the EVSE before testing the contactor coil.

-• Step 2 – Coil resistance: With power OFF, disconnect the coil leads and measure resistance across the coil.
-An open circuit indicates a failed coil; replace the contactor.
+• Step 2 – Coil resistance: With the power OFF, disconnect the coil leads and measure resistance across the coil.
+An open circuit indicates a failed coil; therefore, replace the contactor.

-• Step 4 – Inspect wiring: Ensure coil wires are firmly connected at both the contactor and main board, and that any auxiliary feedback contacts are wired correctly per the OpenEVSE schematic.
+• Step 4 – Inspect wiring: Ensure coil wires are firmly connected at both the contactor and the main board, and that any auxiliary feedback contacts are wired correctly according to the OpenEVSE schematic.

 • Step 5 – Replace parts: Replace the contactor if the coil is open.
 If the coil is good but not driven, replace or repair the main control board.